-In compliance with Rules 3.10(1) and 3.10A of the Listing Rules, the Board was consisted of three independent non-executive Directors during the year ended 31 March 2022.
-During the year ended 31 March 2022 and as at the date of this annual report, the number of independent non-executive Directors represents more than one-third of the Board.
+In compliance with Rules 3.10(1) and 3.10A of the Listing Rules, the Board was consisted of three INEDs during the year ended 31 March 2023 and as at the date of this annual report, the number of INEDs represents more than one-third of the Board.
 As such, there is a strong independent element in the Board to provide independent judgement.
-Amongst the independent non-executive Directors, Mr. Woo King Hang has the appropriate professional qualifications and accounting and related financial management expertise required under Rule 3.10(2) of the Listing Rules.
+Amongst the INEDs, Mr. Woo King Hang has the appropriate professional qualifications and accounting and related financial management expertise required under Rule 3.10(2) of the Listing Rules.

-The Company has entered into a letter of appointment with each of the independent non-executive Directors for a term of one year, which shall be automatically renewed for successive terms of one year and may be terminated earlier by no less than one month's written notice served by either party on the other.
+The Company has entered into a letter of appointment with each of the INEDs for a term of one year, which shall be automatically renewed for successive terms of one year and may be terminated earlier by no less than one month's written notice served by either party on the other.

-Specific enquiry has been made by the Company to each of the independent non-executive Directors to confirm their independence pursuant to Rule 3.13 of the Listing Rules.
-In this connection, the Company has received the positive annual confirmations from all of the three independent non-executive Directors.
-Based on the confirmations received and after annual assessment by the nomination committee of the Company at a meeting held on 28 June 2021, the Company considers all independent non-executive Directors to be independent under the Listing Rules.
+Specific enquiry has been made by the Company to each of the INEDs to confirm their independence pursuant to Rule 3.13 of the Listing Rules.
+In this connection, the Company has received the positive annual confirmations from all of the three INEDs.
+Based on the confirmations received and after annual assessment by the nomination committee of the Company at a meeting held on 28 June 2023, the Company considers all INEDs to be independent under the Listing Rules.